stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 Here we’ll make an API request to Stripe to configure a new Checkout Session.
 Note that each time a customer goes through Checkout, we need to create a new session.
 It’s not possible to "reuse" these and it is ok to create multiple Checkout Sessions while testing.

-Let’s start with some of the top level parameters.
+Let’s start with some of the top-level parameters.

 ```js
 app.post('/create-checkout-session', async (req, res) => {